 - Read the brief “Enroll U2F Token” information and click Continue.

 - A pop-up window will open.
 If it does not, you may need to temporarily adjust your browser settings to allow a pop-up window.

 - Insert your U2F device into your computer.
 If your device has a light and it is flashing, tap the contact on the device.
 If the light is not flashing, remove and re-insert it.
 After tapping the contact on your device you should see a green check-box in the pop-up window and then it will automatically close.

 - Set up is complete.
 Duo will show “My Settings & Devices”.
+Note: the ‘check enrollment’ button will not work correctly if the only enrolled device you have is a U2F device.
+If you reach the “My Settings & Devices” screen after enrolling the device, you’ve successfully completed the enrollment process.
 On this screen you can change the name of your device or add another device (recommended).

 Now that you have set up your device, you’re ready to sign in with 2FA when it’s required.